John Glen (politician)

-John Philip Glen (born 1 April 1974) is a British politician and former management consultant serving as Chief Secretary to the Treasury since October 2022 and Member of Parliament (MP) for Salisbury in Wiltshire since 2010.
-Glen is a member of the Conservative Party.
-Formerly Parliamentary Under-Secretary of State for Arts, Heritage and Tourism at the Department for Digital, Culture, Media and Sport, Glen served as Economic Secretary to the Treasury from January 2018 to July 2022.
+John Philip Glen (born 1 April 1974) is a British Conservative Party politician, who has been the Member of Parliament (MP) for Salisbury in Wiltshire since 2010.
+He has served as Parliamentary Private Secretary to the Leader of the Opposition since July 2025.

+He served in Rishi Sunak's Cabinet as Chief Secretary to the Treasury from 2022 to 2023, and as Minister for the Cabinet Office and Paymaster General from 2023 to 2024.

 Early life and career

-Glen was born in Bath on 1 April 1974, and was brought up in a family horticultural business in rural Wiltshire.
+John Glen was born in Bath on 1 April 1974, and was brought up in a family horticultural business in rural Wiltshire.
 He was privately educated at King Edward's School, Bath, where he was head boy, and Mansfield College, Oxford, where he read modern history and was elected president of Mansfield College JCR.
 He was the first person in his family to go to university.

-After graduating from Oxford, Glen worked for two Conservative ministers in 1996–1997.
-He helped with the unsuccessful campaign to get the Conservative candidate, Michael Bates, elected in the constituency of Middlesbrough South and East Cleveland at the 1997 general election.
+After graduating from Oxford, Glen helped with the unsuccessful campaign to get the Conservative candidate, Michael Bates, elected in the constituency of Middlesbrough South and East Cleveland at the 1997 general election.
 Following the election of a Labour government in 1997, he joined the strategy practice of Accenture, a large management consultancy firm.
 Whilst there he worked on projects for Glaxo Wellcome, BP and the Post Office.

 In 2000, Glen went to work for William Hague, who was then leader of the Conservative Party.
 In his role as head of the political section of the Conservative Research Department, he helped prepare Hague for Prime Minister's Question Time and briefed the Shadow Cabinet for media appearances.

-Glen was first a parliamentary candidate at the 2001 general election, when he unsuccessfully stood in Plymouth Devonport as the Conservative candidate.
-He came second, achieving 27.1% of the vote and a 2.9% swing.
+At the 2001 general election, Glen stood in Plymouth Devonport, coming second with 27.1% of the vote behind the incumbent Labour MP David Jamieson.
 Following the election, he took an MBA at Fitzwilliam College, Cambridge, and worked in the oil and gas industries in the UK and in the United States.

 Early in 2004, he returned to the Conservative Party to work as deputy director of the Conservative Research Department in the run-up to the 2005 general election.
 He then became director of the department and set up the secretariat for the policy review that was established after David Cameron became party leader.
 He returned to business in 2006, managing his firm's relationship with the World Economic Forum.
 He became a magistrate (JP) at Horseferry Road, Westminster in 2006.